-Despite this, researchers have been able to create decryptors that work with versions 1.4, 1.5 and 1.6 of the malware.
-This means that victims that have been attacked by the version of the malware mentioned above can restore their information without having to pay the ransom the attackers.
+Despite this, researchers have been able to create decryptors that work with versions 1.4, 1.5 and 1.6 of the malware, for example, the Avast Nemty decryption tool.
+This means that victims that have been attacked by the version of the malware mentioned above can restore their information without having to pay the ransom to the attackers.

-Without the decryptors, victims would have to pay a ransom of about $1000 equivalent in Bitcoin to the attackers.
+Without the decryptors like the Avast Nemty tool, victims would have to pay a ransom of about $1000 equivalent in Bitcoin to the attackers.
 The ransom can be paid through a payment portal that is hosted using the TOR network.
 And if not paid on time, the amount is doubled to a $2000 equivalent.

 We don’t know for sure who the people behind Nemty are.
 The malware has code that checks if the victim is from one of the following countries: Russia, Belarus, Kazakhstan, Tajikistan, or Ukraine.